 Westerns Sustainable Forest Management System (Figure 1) is described in WFP's Environmental Management System (EMS).
-Serving as the foundation, WFP's EMS was implemented and registered under ISO 14001 certification in 1999, and has been re-registered in corresponding annual audits since then.
 Incremental upon this foundation is the incorporation of the SFM performance framework as described in the SFO SFM Plan.
 The SFO SFM System describes the adaptive management procedures and public advisory group process that WFP will follow to implement, review, and continually improve the SFM Plan.